emmajanedrews/base-template/_posts/2017-11-17-the-dating-game-how-interviewing-for-a-job-and-finding-love-are-similar.md

 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Govig/BioPharma/Videos/2017/Dating+And+Interviewing+Can+Be+Similar+-+JustinnOct2.mp4
 pullquote: >-
-  Most people don’t go into a first date with the intention of a marriage proposal at the end of it.
+  Most people don’t go on a first date with the intention of a marriage proposal at the end of it.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true